-Tulip House Boutique Hotel Bratislava – a luxurious boutique hotel right in the center of Bratislava.
+Tulip House Boutique Hotel Bratislava – a luxurious boutique hotel right in the heart of the city center.

 Cost of Travel in Bratislava

-Bratislava is still affordable destination compared with some neighboring cities.
+Bratislava is a relatively affordable destination compared with some neighboring cities.
 The prices will highly depend on your needs and preferences.
-The average daily cost is around 60 euros.
-The accommodation prices will vary but you can find it for around 30 euros or more.
+The average daily travel cost is around 80 euros.
+The accommodation prices will vary but you can find it starting at 30 euros or more (for a single room).

 You can spend your time visiting historical monuments or take a picnic at nearby parks.